Marcus Reno: Battle of the Little Bighorn

 Reno was the senior officer serving under Custer at the Battle of the Little Bighorn in June 1876.
-Reno, with three companies, was to attack the Indian village from the south, while Custer with five companies intended to cross the Little Bighorn River farther north and come into the village from the opposite side; Custer ordered Captain Frederick Benteen with three companies to reconnoiter the areas south of the Sioux camp, and then return.
+Reno, with three companies totalling 140 men, was to attack the Indian village from the south, while Custer with five companies intended to cross the Little Bighorn River farther north and come into the village from the opposite side; Custer ordered Captain Frederick Benteen with three companies to reconnoiter the areas south of the Sioux camp, and then return.
 Captain Thomas McDougall's company escorted the pack train carrying ammunition and supplies.
 Historians believe the cavalry officers did not understand how large the village was.
 Estimates vary as to the size of the village (up to 10,000 teepees) and the number of warriors engaged.
 After visiting the battlefield, General Nelson Appleton Miles estimated that the number of "warriors did not exceed thirty-five hundred", while Captain Philo Clark, who interviewed a number of Indian survivors, "considered twenty-six hundred as the maximum number".
 Miles concluded, "At all events, they greatly outnumbered Custer's command."

 Reno set off for the village.
 Crossing the ford, he seemed uncertain.
 Dr. Porter, riding with him, thought it odd when Reno asked if Porter wanted his carbine.
 His horse was unruly and "the gun got in the way."
 There was initially no resistance as the soldiers skirted the timber.
 After "not over ten minutes", and as they came into view of village, Reno ordered "Halt!" and "Prepare to fight on foot!"."
 He later explained, "I... saw that I was being drawn into some trap."

 The initially few Indian warriors ahead were still several hundred yards away when troops dismounted and formed a skirmish line.
 Soon, however, the troops were outflanked by hundreds of warriors.
 Reno and his command fell back into the timber along the river.
 Near the river the Arikara scout Bloody Knife was shot through the head while next to Reno.
 Most of the other scouts slipped away and escaped.
 Reno led a hasty scramble across the river and up the bluffs on the other side.
 His retreat became a rout.
 There he was met by Benteen with his three companies.
 Out of breath, Reno called out, "For God's sake, Benteen!
 Halt your command and help me!
 I've lost half my men!
 By this time 40 of Reno's 140 men already had been killed, 7 were wounded, and an undetermined number had been left behind in the timber, although most of those abandoned would later manage to rejoin him.